 at a minimum, you need to consider the following:

 social group memberships

 What are some other factors to consider?

 When you are given an assignment, the first thing you probably think about is what the paper will be about.
 Or what the

-When coming up with your own topic, you should consider the requirements of the writing assignment (genre and purpose), the required length of the paper, and the complexity of the issue.
+When coming up with your own topic, you should consider the requirements of the writing assignment, the required length of the paper, and the complexity of the issue.

 Lastly, we must consider the context.
 Context is defined as the “situation” or “occasion” that generates the need for writing.